Exploring the Vineyard: A Comprehensive Guide to the Different Types of Wine

 Rosé: Versatile and Inviting

-As the sun sets on a warm summer evening, there’s nothing quite like the blush hue of a perfectly chilled glass of Rosé.
+As the sun sets on a warm summer evening, there’s nothing quite like the blush hue of a perfectly chilled glass of Rosé wine.
 With its versatility and approachability, Rosé has captured the hearts of wine lovers around the world.

 What is Rosé wine?
 Rosé can be made from any type of red wine grape, and the signature pink hue – which can range from light blush to deep salmon – is typically accomplished through brief contact with the grape skin.
 The most common types of grapes used for Rosé are Grenache and Pinot Noir.
 It can be enjoyed as a still wine or sparkling wine, and ranges from sweet to dry, catering to every taste.
 Its hallmark flavors are strawberry, citrus, melon, cherry and other red fruits, and florals like violet and rose.